brettinternet/brettinternet.github.io/content/ai/_index.md

 <!-- https://x.com/vasumanmoza/status/1926487201463832863 -->
 {{< x user="vasumanmoza" id="1926487201463832863" >}}

 Writing code is rarely the bottleneck.
+The real challenges in software development are understanding requirements, designing systems, debugging complex interactions, and making architectural decisions.
+Even with AI assistance, these cognitive tasks require human judgment, domain expertise, and the ability to reason about trade-offs.
+AI can help you write code faster, but it can't replace the critical thinking needed to determine what code should be written in the first place.

 Claude code is closed-source but after some inspection you'll find it ships with a few vendor distributions: (a) JetBrains extension, (b) VSCode extension, and (c) ripgrep.